ZhenkaiShou/alembic/_posts/2018-12-18-My Master Thesis.md

 ###### General Statistics
 {% include figure.html image="https://zhenkaishou.github.io/my-site/assets/My%20Master%20Thesis/Training_Loss.png" caption="Average loss over the whole training process." width="75%" %}

 We plot the average training loss in the figure above.
-Colors in this figure corresponds to the ones in [the network architecture figure](#modified-network-2).
+Colors in this figure corresponds to colors in [the network architecture figure](#modified-network-2).
 As we can see,
 - the basic estimation $ p, v $ (the red curves) has the highest error,
-- the calibrated estimation $ p', v' $ (the green curves) has much lower error,
+- the MCTS-based calibration $ p', v' $ (the green curves) has much lower error,
-- the calibrated estimation $ \hat p', \hat v' $ (the blue curves) lies in the middle, closer to the red curves.
+- the self-generated calibration $ \hat p', \hat v' $ (the blue curves) lies in the middle, closer to the basic estimation.